This article tracks Mahindra & Mahindra Limited or M&M Limited’s automotive sector vehicle sales and farm equipment sector tractor sales.

-Mahindra’s automotive sector sales are divided into 2 major categories and they are domestic and export sales as shown in the diagram above.
+Mahindra’s vehicle sales are divided into 2 major categories and they are domestic and export sales as shown in the diagram above.

 Domestic vehicle sales are further broken down into commercial and passenger vehicles.

-Under the commercial vehicle segment, Mahindra’s vehicles sales consist of light commercial vehicles (LCV), medium and heavy commercial vehicles (MHCV) and 3 wheelers.
+Under the commercial vehicle segment, Mahindra’s vehicle sales consist of light commercial vehicles (LCV), medium and heavy commercial vehicles (MHCV), and 3-wheelers.

 3 wheelers include the all-electric version and are a type of small vehicle that is similar to a motorbike but has 3 wheels instead of 2.